parca-dev/parca-agent/README.md

                                    object files from disk.
 It keeps FDs open, so it should be kept in sync with ulimits.
                                    0 means no limit.
+      --dwarf-unwinding-disable    Do not unwind using .eh_frame information.
+      --dwarf-unwinding-mixed      Unwind using .eh_frame information and frame pointers
+      --python-unwinding-disable
+                                   Disable Python unwinder.
+      --ruby-unwinding-disable     Disable Ruby unwinder.
       --analytics-opt-out          Opt out of sending anonymous usage statistics.
       --telemetry-disable-panic-reporting